 Instructions

-- Wash and chop all the fruits and vegetables
+- Wash and chop all of the fruits and vegetables

-- Add all the ingredients except the vinegar to your mason jar and pack down lightly so that the jar is about 3/4 full.
-Use a stone fermentation weight to hold the veggies down, or place heavy roots at the top so that they will weigh down the herbs and jalapenos, which tend to float.
+- Add all the ingredients except the vinegar to your mason jar, and pack down lightly so the jar is about ¾ full.
+Use a stone fermentation weight or place heavy roots at the top to weigh down the herbs and jalapeños, which tend to float.

-- If you’re using a metal lid, line it with wax paper so that the vinegar doesn’t corrode it, then put the lid on.
-Place in a dark, room temperature cabinet for 2-4 weeks (the longer the better).
+- If you’re using a metal lid, line it with wax paper to prevent the vinegar from corroding it, then put the lid on.
+Place in a dark, room-temperature cabinet for 2–4 weeks (the longer, the better).
 Gently shake the jar every few days to circulate the ACV.

-- When the cider is ready, strain using a mesh sieve.
+- When the cider is ready, strain it using a mesh sieve.

 Hi Stephanie.
 Thank you for the recipe.
 Once this has matured, how long is it good for?
 Is it kept in the fridge?
 Funny (not!) that none of the Fire Cider articles I’ve read say how long it’s good for!
 Would really be helpful if this information was included.
 Thank you! ????